 And, now that that I have given you a gold star message, here’s one of my entries.
 Oh, the lessons I learned.
 I am smiling.

 Hanukkah and Christmas in Kankakee by the Sea

 The two most wonderful and festive holidays of the year take place in December and though they are different, they are also very similar.
 Families gather together to celebrate the occasions, the avenues in our cities are lit up and lights shine in our homes.
 Christmas tree lights in many of yours and a lit menorah in mine.

 Happy Hanukkah to all my Jewish darlings

-The celebration of Hanukkah begins at sundown on Tuesday.
+The celebration of Hanukkah begin at sundown last Sunday.

-Bring out your menorahs, set your tables for family and friends, go to your markets and your flower shops in preparation of the first night of the celebration of Hanukkah.
+I know you brought out your menorahs, set your tables for family and friends, went to your markets and your flower shops in preparation of the first night of the celebration of Hanukkah.

 For my non-Jewish darlings here is a lesson on Hanukkah